Libensemble/libensemble/docs/welcome.rst

 * See the :doc:`FAQ<FAQ>` for common questions and answers, errors, and resolutions.
 * Check us out on `GitHub`_.

-**Users interested in updating to v0.9.0+ should read the** `Updating for libEnsemble v0.9.0`_ **wiki.**

 .. _GitHub: https://github.com/Libensemble/libensemble
-.. _Updating for libEnsemble v0.9.0: https://github.com/Libensemble/libensemble/wiki/Updating-for-libEnsemble-v0.9.0